 True Lavender (Lavandula augustifolia or Lavandula vera, Lavandula officinalis) known also as fine lavender or lavender officinal

-Lavender Aspic (Lavandula latifolia or Lavandula spica) or wild lavender
+Spike Lavender (Lavandula latifolia or Lavandula spica) or wild lavender

 Hybrid Lavender (Lavandula hybrida or Lavandula x burnatii clone super) natural hybrid between Lavandula augustifolia and Lavandula latifolia